 WGM Role: Fiber Source Store, In-kind Donations, Guild Membership, Guild Services and Activities

 Karin has extensive experience working with stakeholders, managing projects and writing content for non-profits.
-Her background is in arts administration as both an artist and a facilitator, and she has also worked in retail, making her a great fit to manage WGM’s on-site store.
-Karin’s expertise is writing and communication.
-Her focus is crafting engaging, clear content with an eye toward making the complicated easily explainable.
+Her expertise is writing and communication, crafting engaging, clear content with an eye toward making the complicated easily explainable.
+She has a background in arts administration and has previous retail management experience, making her a great fit to manage WGM’s on-site store, Fiber Source, as well as coordinate WGM’s nearly 600 members.
 Karin holds a Master’s Degree in Anthropology.
-A practicing fiber artist, she specializes in katazome, a Japanese surface design technique (using stencils and paste-resist) which she teaches.
+A practicing artist and teacher, she specializes in katazome, a Japanese surface design technique using stencils and paste-resist on cloth.
 She is also a weaver and indigo-dyer.